Got To Give It Up

 -

-➔ "Used to" indicates a past habit or state that is no longer true.
-The speaker is stating they "used to" go out and stand around but no longer do that.
+➔ "Used to" expresses a past habit or state that is no longer true.
+Here, it means the singer *formerly* went to parties and stood around, but no longer does.

 -